Breezy Path

 Breezy Path (卑利士道) is a short and steep one-way road in the Mid-Levels, Hong Kong Island.
-It begins at the intersection point between Lyttelton Road and Park Road and ends at an intersection at Bonham Road.
+It begins at the junction with Park Road and Lyttelton Road and winds down to the junction with Bonham Road.

-Traffic can only travel downwards from Park Road to Bonham Road.
-There are no shops along the road; there are only residential buildings (Ying Piu Mansion) and the Hong Kong Institute of Technology.
-It provides a faster way to go from Lyttleton Road to Bonham Road and Caine Road, and some minibus routes use it as a shortcut, e.g. the number 56 route, which goes from Robinson Road to North Point.
+Vehicular traffic can only travel downwards from Park Road to Bonham Road.
+There are no shops along the road; only residential buildings (Ying Piu Mansion & Breezy Court) and the So Chau Yim Ping Building (a.k.a.
+Site B) which is part of the Ying Wa Girls' School.
+It provides a connection from Lyttleton Road to Bonham Road and Caine Road, and some minibus routes use it as a shortcut – e.g. Route 56, which goes from Robinson Road to North Point.

 History

-In 1920’s, Alice Memorial Hospital was relocated to the site next to the Nethersole Hospital.
-Both hospitals were located at the juncture of the Bonham Road and Breezy Path.
-In 1954, they were merged as “Alice Ho Miu Ling Nethersole Hospital”.
-The hosipital was relocated to Tai Po in 1997.
+In the 1920s, Alice Memorial Hospital was relocated to the site next to Nethersole Hospital.
+Both hospitals were located at the junction of Bonham Road with Breezy Path.
+In 1954, they merged to form the Alice Ho Miu Ling Nethersole Hospital.
+The hospital was relocated to Tai Po in 1997.

-The Hong Kong Institute of Technology building on Breezy Path is being demolished to make way for Ying Wa Girls' School's expansion.
+The Hong Kong Institute of Technology building on Breezy Path was demolished to make way for the new Ying Wa Girls' School's campus.